 If the gift was made by means of a trust, attach a certified or verified copy of the trust instrument to the return on which you report your first transfer to the trust.
 However, to report subsequent transfers to the trust, you may attach a brief description of the terms of the trust or a copy of the trust instrument.

 Also attach any appraisal used to determine the value of real estate or other property.

-If you do not attach this information, you must include in Schedule A full information to explain how the value was determined.
+If you do not attach this information, Schedule A must include a full explanation of how value was determined.

 Part 2-Direct Skips